Managing Support Portal Cases

 • Existence of a viable workaround

-• Multiple schools/districts that are affected by the issue
+• Multiple schools/districts are affected by the issue

 • Multiple users are directly impacted